eventide-project/entity-projection-fixtures/README.md

 fixture(EntityProjection::Fixtures::Projection, projection, event, &test_block)
 ```

-The first argument sent to the `fixture` method is the `EntityProjection::Fixtures::Projection` class.
+The first argument sent to the `fixture` method is always the `EntityProjection::Fixtures::Projection` class.
 Subsequent arguments are the specific construction parameters of the projection fixture.

 **Parameters**